-CASP has worked in the Eastern Barents Shelf region since the mid-late 1970s.
+CASP has worked in the eastern Barents Shelf region since the mid to late 1970s.
 Our work has involved the writing of regional syntheses, collaborating with a wide spectrum of academic experts, as well as field programmes in adjacent regions (Timan-Pechora, Pai-Khoi, Polar Urals and Novaya Zemlya).
 CASP’s Russian Arctic regional syntheses provide a valuable framework for basin-specific studies.
 Reports commissioned from Russian scientists have been carefully translated and edited to ensure that information can be readily assimilated in a western context.

 Active Research Projects

 - A GIS database of U-Pb zircon ages from the Urals and Arctic Uralides CASP.PKP2015-17.18

 - Circum-Arctic Provenance Database project: Update and data release for the Canadian Arctic, Barents Shelf, Scandinavia and western Russia CASP.ARDP2010-12.III.2